ageller/OCBinaryExplorer/README.md

 ## Explanation of the data

 Users can interact with the data from our papers in multiple ways within the [associated interactive website](http://ocbinaryexplorer.ciera.northwestern.edu/) and can also download the data directly from [Zenodo here](https://zenodo.org/records/10080762).
 Data files are stored in `SQLite` format.
 Each cluster has a database file, and there is also a summary database with information on all available clusters in our survey.
 Below we describe the tables in each database file and the columns in each table.
+Note: While NGC 6791 falls outside of the distance cuts for this sample, we’ve included its data from our 2023 paper for completeness.
+As a result, some values in the new table may be missing for this cluster.

+### `HDBSCAN_summary.db` : HDBSCAN parameters used with Gaia DR3 RA, Dec, parallax, and proper motion (in both dimensions) to find the cluster members

+This file contains one table : `HDBSCAN_parameters`, with the following columns:

+- `Cluster` : cluster name
+- `Radius` : radius, in degrees, from the cluster center over which we perform the initial HDBSCAN search
+- `Min_size` : minimum cluster size for HDBSCAN
+- `Group` : cluster number that corresponds to the open cluster
+- `no_points` : number of points found in the group

 ### `cluster_summary.db` : the summary database